Zion Narrows Top Down Backpacking Guide

 • We use Gaia GPS for on-trail navigation on most of our backpacking trips.
 We always bring a topo map and compass, but Gaia is an excellent tool in the field.
 GPS signals can be very hard to come by when the canyon walls are steep, but may be possible in wide sections.

 • NPS- Plan Your Visit – Here’s a good planning primer from Zion National Park.
-You can also apply for permits and find up-to-date information on The Narrow’s conditions and regulations.
+You can also and find up-to-date information on The Narrow’s conditions and regulations.

 Water

-Zion’s backcountry staff recommends treating all water from the river and its springs since much of the water has passed over rangeland and may be contaminated with illness-causing pathogens.
-They also encourage hikers to carry in all of their water.
+They encourage hikers to carry in all of their water.
 Having said that, they also recommend drinking one gallon per person per day, which is a lot of water weight on your back.
 We recommend carrying a gallon to get you to Big Spring.
 Fill up and treat for your final day out.
-We often use the SteriPEN Ultra when backpacking, but in the desert we usually prefer chemical treatments.
+We often use the SteriPEN Ultra when backpacking, but we usually prefer chemical treatments in the desert.
 The lightest and most foolproof method is chlorine dioxide tablets or drops.
-If you prefer to filter your water, our top choice is the Sawyer Squeeze.
+If you prefer to double down and filter your water, our top choice is the Sawyer Squeeze.
 Check out our water purification guide for more info and gear recommendations.

 Human Waste

-Pee in the water, but carry human waste disposal bags to haul out your solid waste.
-When you pick up your permit, the backcountry staff will hand you a Restop 2 compostable human waste disposal bag.
+Pee in the water, but carry human waste disposal bags to pack out your solid waste.
+The backcountry staff will hand you a Restop 2 compostable human waste disposal bag when you pick up your permit.
 It’s the best option for protecting the Virgin River from human pollution.
 Also called “Wag bags,” they’re easy to use and improve everyone’s experience of this irreplaceable highly trafficked area.
 Essentially an oversized Ziploc, it contains compostable polymers that instantly break down waste and turn it into a deodorized gel.
 The bag is very secure as well as the most sanitary way to transport and pack out your waste.
 Throw it in the trash on exit.

 When you think about how many visitors hike in these canyons every year, and virtually no safe place to dispose of human waste, it’s pretty clear that the environment will suffer.
 When wag bags aren’t used, campsites smell awful and water sources become contaminated.
 This is for the greater good and you love nature, so please do your part to preserve this special place.

-SHOES OR BOOTS – Footwear is a somewhat complicated choice for this trip.
+Footwear is a somewhat complicated choice for this trip.
 You’ll be spending a good portion of this hike in water and your shoes will be wet for the entire trip.
 Footing is the biggest challenge in riverbeds and on the steep banks along the river.
-Also, water temperature at certain times of the year can be very cold, so 2-3mm neoprene socks are highly recommended.
+Also, water temperature at certain times of the year can be very cold, so 2-3mm neoprene water socks are highly recommended.

-Because of the slick and rocky riverbeds, many hikers prefer sturdy, lightweight drainable canyoneering boots (example) with ankle support and lugs for traction.
+Because of the slick and rocky riverbeds, many hikers prefer sturdy, lightweight, quick-draining shoes.
 It’s uncommon for hikers to own this specific type of footwear, so many rent them from one of the gear equipment shops in Springdale before their trip.

 If you have strong ankles, tough feet, and lots of river fording experience, it’s also possible to hike this trip in trail running shoes, but that’s a personal choice.
-We hiked this trip in trail runners with neoprene water socks to help keep our feet warm and it worked out well for us.
-Check out our best backpacking footwear list for more info.
+We hiked this trip in trail runners with neoprene socks to help keep our feet warm and it worked out well for us.

 We would definitely not recommend hiking this route in open-toe sandals, though some do.
 In our opinion, you’ll at very least want closed-toe trail running shoes to protect your feet from getting torn up on the river rocks.